Loyola University Maryland

 Types of Anxiety

-Students struggle with many kinds of anxiety: feeling “stressed out,” panic attacks, shyness, public speaking anxiety, test anxiety, excessive worrying, and obsessions and compulsions.
+Students can struggle with many kinds of anxiety: feeling “stressed out,” panic attacks, shyness, public speaking anxiety, test anxiety, excessive worrying, and obsessions and compulsions.
 There are many treatments available that can be specifically tailored to you depending on the type of anxiety, the length of time you’ve been experiencing the anxiety, and your previous history of treatment.

 “Stressed out”